thecouchcoder/portfolio-site/content/blog/bandit-0.md

 +++

 # Introduction
+This post is part of a series walking through OverTheWire Bandit.
+You many want to start at the [beginning of the series]({{<ref "bandit-start">}}).
+The posts are my unedited, informal thought process while solving levels.

+# Task
 The first few challenges in Bandit are aimed at familiarizing you with the Linux command line.
 If you've used Linux before these levels will be a breeze.

-# Task
 The password for the next level is stored in a file called readme located in the home directory.

 # Theory
 - `man` - This is a Linux command that will give you information about any other command your trying to run.
 It's short for `manual`.
 Try typing `man ls` and see what happens (you can press q to quit).